jkranyak/ai-case-study/README.md

   patient view (now inclusive of radiology scans) and researchers to leverage this new data modality to optimize the drug development process."

 * Tempus is using a multifacted approach to using generative AI to connect multiple sectors of medicine under one umbrella.
 The future of medical AI, which will all likely all begiin to stem from Radiology.  this is my personal cojecture, as Radiology is the platform that interstects all medical specialties ^(8).
 The Tempus plan according to their website is to build "...the platform for oncology... (expanding) it to neuropsychiatry, cardiology, infectious disease, and      radiology."
 Given this mission, the acquiring of Arterys would be a logical step towards their goal.
+Previously Tempus had acquired clinical lab AKESOgen in 2019 and clinical trial company Highline Sciences in 2022<sup>9</sup>.

 ## Landscape